-In case of Revaluation Model, PPE is carried at Fair Value at date of revaluation less any subsequent accumulated depreciation and accumulated impairment loss.
+In case of revaluation model, PPE is carried at the fair value on the date of revaluation, less any subsequent accumulated depreciation and any accumulated impairment loss.
 If an item of PPE is revalued, the entire class of PPE to which that

 9. Accounting Treatment of Revaluation

-Depreciation charge for each year shall be recognized in Profit & Loss, unless it is included in carrying amount of another asset.
+Components of PPE having the same useful life and depreciation method may be grouped in determining the depreciation charge.
+The depreciation charge for each year shall be recognised in Profit or Loss, unless it is included in the carrying amount of another asset.

-Land and buildings are separable assets and are accounted for separately, even when they are purchased together except quarries and sites for landfill.
+Land and buildings are separable assets and are accounted for separately, even when they are purchased together except for quarries and sites for landfill.

 a.
 Depreciation Method

 The depreciation method used shall reflect the pattern in which the asset's future economic benefits are expected to be consumed.
 It shall be reviewed at least at each financial year-end and, in case it is required to be changed, it shall be treated as change in accounting policy and the accounting estimate and shall take effect prospectively.

 Depreciable amount of asset is determined after deducting its residual value.
 In case, residual value of asset increases to an amount equal to or greater than the asset's carrying amount, depreciation charge will be Zero, unless and until it decreases to a value below the carrying amount.

 Residual value and useful life of an asset shall be reviewed at least at each financial year-end and changes if any, shall be accounted for as changes in accounting estimates.